Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

 The matching scales $\mu_\pm$ for the jet functions and $\mu_s$ for the soft function must be chosen such that the matching conditions at these scales are free of large logarithms.
 This is a non-trivial requirement, because the jet and soft functions depend on the variables $\ell_\pm$, which are integrated from the soft region ($\ell_+\ell_-\sim m_b^2$) into the hard region ($\ell_+\ell_-\sim M_h^2$).
 It is therefore necessary that one sets the matching scales {\em dynamically\/} under the integral \cite{Liu:2020eqe}, such that $\mu_s^2\sim \ell_+\ell_-$ and $\mu_\pm^2\sim M_h\ell_\pm$ up to ${\cal O}(1)$ factors, see (\ref{Jres}) and (\ref{Sres}).
 (The three scale parameters should however not be lowered below $m_b^2$, because the region where $\ell_+\ell_-$ is parametrically smaller than $m_b^2$ gives a power-suppressed contribution to the decay amplitude.)
 When this is done, all large logarithms are resummed into ratios of running couplings.
 Corrections omitted in (\ref{T3resummed}) are thus suppressed by powers of $\alpha_s$.
 They can be included systematically by calculating the matching conditions and anomalous dimensions to higher orders.
+For the method of dynamical scale setting to be consistent, it is important that the renormalized soft function $S(w,\mu)$ in (\ref{Swres}) does not develop large logarithms of the form $\ln^n(w/m_b^2)$ in the limit where $w\gg m_b^2$ \cite{Liu:2020wbn}, because otherwise it would need to be refactorized when the variables $\ell_\pm$ in (\ref{factren}) are in the hard region.
+This property of the soft function follows from the fact that its RGE is independent of the $b$-quark mass \cite{Liu:2020eqe}.